Introduction: Small Flexible Tripod

 Drill three sets of two 1/16th in. holes in each tip of the platform with one 1/4 in. hole in the middle.
 These do not need to be measured precisely, so long as they are roughly equal.

-After each hole is sanded, we are ready to paint it.
-I decided to go with a single coat of black spray paint, though a dark stain or a brighter color would look just as nice.
+After each hole is sanded, it is ready for paint.
+I decided to use a single coat of black spray paint, though a dark stain or a brighter color would look just as nice.

 Insert each loose end of one leg into a corresponding set of holes in the wooden platform.
 Bend the tip of each leg and/or add some glue to secure it in place.
 In the center of the platform, secure a 1/4 in. bolt with a corresponding nut.